Published: · Author:

 • SBD Grind: Capital gains that create CDA also contribute to the grind (only 50% counts)

-• Personal Tax: Capital dividends are tax-free, which may affect your personal tax planning
+• Personal Tax: Capital dividends are tax-free, which may affect your personal tax strategy

 Work with your professional team to coordinate everything.